The excellent new Sonos Roam is the most versatile portable speaker you can buy

 -

-Battery just OK
+Battery life just OK

 The Roam is what Sonos’ first portable, the Move, should have been.
 It undercuts the Move’s near-prohibitive price by more than half and it’s also much more lightweight and easy to bring along on your adventures.
 It can battle with our favorite comparably priced Bluetooth speakers (and win), while still providing the easy connection, grouping, smart home support, and music sharing Wi-Fi ecosystem on which Sonos has built its brand.
 In essence, the Roam is multiple speakers in one, making its not-insignificant asking price a relative bargain.

-Editor's Note April 6, 2021: Sonos has notified reviewers of a battery drain issue when using Google Assistant.
-While the company works on a fit it's recommended that those with Google Assistant installed power the speaker down after use.
+Editor's Note April 6, 2021: Sonos has notified reviewers about a battery-drain issue when using Google Assistant.
+While the company works on a fix with Google it's recommended that those with Google Assistant installed power the speaker down after each use.

 About the Sonos Roam